oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ### 3.1.1 Type Definitions

-Figure 3-2 summarizes the structure of a JADN Type Definition, and identifies values for each of the five elements in the definition; the elements must appear in the order listed here.
+Figure 3-2 summarizes the structure of a JADN Type Definition, and identifies values for each of the five elements in the definition.
+As noted above, a Type Definition is an array; the elements must appear in the order listed here.
 The five elements are:

  1. A **TypeName**, which is simply a string used to refer to that type.